On Layer Normalization in the Transformer Architecture: Related work

 However, the learning rate warm-up stage is essential and critical when optimizing the Transformer models in a majority of scenarios \citep{vaswani2017attention, devlin2018bert, dai2019transformer, radford2019language, lu2019understanding}. \citet{popel2018training} investigated the influence of different warm-up strategies for the optimization of the Post-LN Transformer model and found that without or with relatively less warm-up iterations, the optimization diverges.
 The Pre-LN Transformer has been proposed in several recent works \citep{baevski2018adaptive,child2019generating,wang2019learning} to alleviate some optimization issues when training deeper models, but the troublesome warm-up stage still remains in their training pipelines.

-In a concurrent and independent work \citep{liu2019variance}, the authors claimed that the benefit of the warm-up stage comes from reducing the variance for the adaptive learning rate in the Adam optimizer \citep{kingma2014adam}.
+\citep{liu2019variance} claimed that the benefit of the warm-up stage comes from reducing the variance for the adaptive learning rate in the Adam optimizer \citep{kingma2014adam}.
 They proposed to rectify the variance of adaptive learning rate by a new variant of Adam called RAdam.
 However, we find that not only for Adam, the learning rate warm-up stage also helps quite a lot for other optimizers.
 This may indicate that Adam is not the prerequisite for the necessity of the warm-up stage.
-Therefore, we re-identify the problem and find that it highly relates to the architecture, in particular, the position of layer normalization.
+In a concurrent and independent work, \citet{nguyen2019transformers} also empirically observed that the Pre-LN Transformer can be trained without learning rate warm-up stage.
+Our work provides a more comprehensive study regrading this with a theoretical analysis.